 Creating Presentation Definitions

-This article explains what presentation definitions are and how to configure them within the Credential Verification Service (CVS) to request information from the wallet using these definitions.
+This article explains what presentation definitions are and how to configure them within the credential verification serviceto request information from the wallet using these definitions.

 What is a Presentation Definition?

 A presentation definition is a structured representation of the data that the wallet should present to the verifier during the presentation protocol.
-The CVS uses these definitions to request certain information from wallets.
-You can have multiple presentation definitions within your CVS, depending on your own use cases and needs.
+The credential verification service uses these definitions to request certain information from wallets.
+You can have multiple presentation definitions within your credential verification service, depending on your own use cases and needs.

 Presentation Definition Example: